 2

-File Your Claim and Confirm the Deductible
+File Your Insurance Claim and Confirm Deductible

 3

-Obtain Contractor Estimates
+Obtain Multiple Repair Estimates

 4

-Schedule the Adjuster Inspection and Negotiate Supplements
+Schedule Adjuster Inspection and Claim Approval

 5

-Obtain Permit, Complete Repair, and Pass Final Inspection
+Obtain Permit, Perform Repair, and Pass Final Inspection

 Frequently asked questions

-What is the typical cost to repair hail damage on a 2,000-square-foot roof in Englewood?
+What is the typical cost to repair hail damage on a 2,000 square foot roof in Englewood?

 Wind/hail deductible notice